ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/gp_sin_example.png" alt="Prior distribution over functions">
 </p>

+## Limitations of Gaussian Processes
+1. **Slow inference.** Computing the inverse of the covariance matrix has a $$O(N^3)$$ time complexity, rendering exact inference too slow for more than a few thousand datapoints.
+2. **Choosing a covariance kernel.** There's some arbitrariness when choosing a kernel.
+However, the kernel's hyperparameters can be inferred by maximizing the marginal likelihood, and the whole process can be automated.
+3. Gaussian processes are in some sense idealizations.
+For the understanding of extreme phenomena exhibited by real physical systems, non-Gaussian processes might be more relevant.
+In this context, GP serve as starting points to be perturbed.

 ## References
 1. Surrogates: Gaussian process modeling, design and optimization for the applied sciences by Robert B. Gramacy, 2021-02-06. https://bookdown.org/rbg/surrogates/